brunoribeiro127/gobin/README.md

 | `-v`, `--verbose` | Enable verbose output (debug logging) |
 | `-p`, `--parallelism` | Number of concurrent operations (default: number of CPU cores) |

-## Installation Path
+## Binary Management

+Installation of multiple versions of the same binary is supported.
+The `GOBIN` environment variable is used to redirect the binary installation to an internal temporary directory.
+Then, the binary is moved to the internal binary path with the format `<binary>@<version>`.
+Finally, a symbolic link is created to the Go binary path to ensure the binary is available in the system path.

+Binaries are installed internally in the following paths:

+- Linux/MacOS: `$HOME/.gobin/bin`
+- Windows: `%USERPROFILE%\AppData\Local\gobin\bin`

-The installation path for binaries is determined by the following flow:
+The Go binary installation path is determined by the following:
 - checks if the `GOBIN` environment variable is set
 - if not, checks if the `GOPATH` environment variable is set
 - if not, use the default path `$HOME/go/bin`